 If you or your children participate in sports, make sure that you are informed about the most common injuries that can occur during play and take appropriate steps to be protected.
 Always wear a properly fitted mouthguard when you play.
-Do not wear removable appliances (retainers, bridges, or complete or partial dentures) when playing sports.
+Do not wear removable appliances (such as retainers, bridges, or complete or partial dentures) when playing sports.

 Wearing a mouthguard makes good sense

-Staying in shape and intact is an integral part of an overall strategy for all sports.
-Protecting against injuries will keep you in the game.
-Keep your competitive edge.
+Staying in shape and in peak form is an integral part of an overall strategy for all sports.
+Protecting against injuries will keep you in the game and help you to keep your competitive edge.
 Protect both your general and oral health for your best performance on and off the field.

 What is a mouthguard?

-A mouthguard is a specially made, rubber-like cover that fits exactly over your teeth and gums, cushioning them and protecting them from damage.
+A mouthguard is a specially made, rubber-like cover that fits exactly over your teeth and gums, cushioning them and protecting them from damage due to impacts.

 Where can I get a mouthguard made?

-Our skilled and gentle dentists will be happy to make you a custom-made mouthguard, which will fit your mouth exactly and protect your teeth and gums properly.
+Our skilled and gentle dentists will be happy to make you a custom-made mouthguard for you or your child.
+The mouthguard will fit your mouth (or your child’s mouth) exactly and protect your teeth and gums properly.
 Custom-made mouthguards can prevent damage to the jaw, neck and even the brain – helping to prevent concussion and damage caused by a heavy blow.

 When would I need a custom-fitted mouthguard?